CP1404/Practicals/prac_09/README.md

 - `drive(self, distance)`
     - generate a random number between 0 and 100, and only drive the car if that number is less than the car's reliability.
       Don't store the random number!
-It's not a self/instance variable that you want to remember, it's a temporary value you generate and use once, every time you call `drive()`.
+It's not a self/instance variable that you want to remember, it's a temporary value that you generate and use once, every time you call `drive()`.

 > [!IMPORTANT]
 > The `drive` method in the base class
 > `Car` ***always*** returns the distance driven, so your derived class
 > `UnreliableCar` must also return a distance.
 > This is true, even if your `UnreliableCar` drives 0 km.
 > You must match the "signature" of any method you override.

+### Test

+In `unreliable_car_test.py` write tests that demonstrate the functionality of the class work.
+You do not need to test base class methods, only those specific to this class.
+Since the functionality involves randomness, we can't reliably ensure that our test passes with just one method call, can we?
+If we have a 30% reliable car, and we attempt to drive it, should it drive or not?
+It might... or it might not.
+So, consider using a loop to test many iterations of driving.
+If you drive it 100 times and the 30% reliable car drives 100 times, or 1 time, is it working?
+Probably not.

 ## SilverServiceTaxi